demdxx/redify/README.md

     FOR EACH ROW EXECUTE PROCEDURE notify_event();
 ```

-## Event streaming
+## Event Streaming

-In some cases, it will be convenient to use storage keys as a mechanism
+Sometimes, it's helpful to use storage keys as a way to publish events to message
-for publishing events to message publishing systems (queues).
+publishing systems, such as queues.
+This approach can be used to publish events
-It can be used to publish intrasystem events or form pending actions.
+that occur within a system, or to create pending actions.

 ### Build
 ```ss